ashishkarnad/terrasible/README.md

 ## Architecture

 Application that is written in `golang` is just a mere simple web server listening on port `tcp/8484`.
+The code is stored in [terrasible-example-code](github.com/eerkunt/terrasible-example-code) repository.

 `nginx` running in WEB node is just used for simple Load Balancing in `round-robin` mode.